With enough practice, this trackball will reward your time and effort. If you want an ergonomic input device, this is what you want.

 The ball on the side covers the sensor which translates the ball’s movement into the X and Y-axis movement of your onscreen pointer.
 Letting your fingers do more work, in this case, your thumb, repetitive motions with your wrists are greatly reduced.
 The small bones and cartilage in your wrist are much more prone to RSI than your fingers.

-Ergonomic mice in general try to minimize this by leaving your wrist in a neutral position and using your forearm and fingers to handle the motion, which is handy for people like poker players who spend hours on the best online poker sites, keeping their wrists in odd angles at all times.
+Ergonomic mice in general try to minimize this by leaving your wrist in a neutral position and using your forearm and fingers to handle the motion.
 They can take some time to learn and are initially uncomfortable.
 Most users usually complete the transition in less than a week.
 With time you will become just as proficient as with a mouse.
 An added benefit is the desktop real estate requirements are much lower.
 Trackballs don’t need a mousepad area, they are completely stationary.
 You get a lot more desks to use when making the switch to the M570 or any other trackballs.

 The M570 will also take time to master, even for experienced trackball users.
 Most trackballs on the market today are controlled with the fingers and the thumb may have a button or two.
 The Logitech M570, on the other hand, is controlled with the thumb while the fingers remain motionless over the buttons and scroll wheel.
 The ball is extremely lightweight and easy to control.
 Returning to other models will be immediately fatiguing.